kfillman/kfillman.github.io/projects.md

   <img src="/assets/images/OP_Bounties.png" alt="Project Screenshot">
   <div class="project-content">
     <h3>One Piece Character Appearance Predictions</h3>
-    <p>Attempting to predict the episode a One Piece character will appear in the anime based on the chapter they appear in the manga.</p>
+    <p>Predicting the episode a One Piece character will appear in the anime based on the chapter they appear in the manga using machine learning.</p>
     <a href="https://github.com/kfillman/OP_Character_Appearance_Predictions" target="_blank">Github Repository</a>
   </div>
 </div>